PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **UPC barcode**: Only numbers are accepted.
 This type of product code is widely used in the United States, Canada, the United Kingdom, Australia, New Zealand and in other countries.
 The UPC is displayed in product details tab of the front-office and change accordingly to the selected combination.

 - **MPN**: Numbers and characters are accepted.
 The Manufacturer Part Number is used to identify a specific product of a given manufacturer.
 - **Images**: All the images uploaded in basic settings tab are displayed.
 The cover image chosen in basic settings tab is automatically selected as default image when the combination is created.
 You can choose another default image for the combination.
-You can have only one "default" image per combination (issue 13479)
+You can have only one "default" image per combination (<a href="https://github.com/PrestaShop/PrestaShop/issues/13479">issue 13479</a>)

 <a id="shipping"></a>
 ### Shipping tab